Brunch & Batter

 I'm obsessed with chai tea lattes.
 I drink them all winter long.
 But as the cold weather starts to fade, I crave the floral notes of lavender.
 This latte is the perfect choice for breaking you out of your latte rut.

-With just a few ingredients, you can easily make this coffee shop specialty at home.
-Simple syrup is infused with lavender and then mixed into a strong brewed black tea and topped with a milky foam.
+You can easily make this coffee shop specialty at home with just a few ingredients.
+Simple syrup is infused with lavender, mixed into a strong, brewed black tea, and topped with a milky foam.
 You fancy now!

 Ingredient notes